At a Glance: Best 1911 Sights

 Like with all Truglo handgun sights, this square notch rear sight has a compact snag-free design, longer sight radius, and high durability.
 It has a Novak Lomount cut, suitable for Novak 1911 models.

-Fiber optic sights are typically popular with competition shooting as they are the fastest sights to acquire.
+1911 fiber optic sight are typically popular with competition shooting as they are the fastest sights to acquire.
 However, Tritium night sights are extremely useful in the low-light and no-light conditions that are typical of self-defense situations.
 Therefore, this clever combination produces a sight that’s suitable for all Novak 1911 pistols no matter what you use the gun for.
+Designed for 1911-style handguns with existing fixed Novak LoMount dovetail cut slides

 Overall, these are well-built sights that are fast to acquire in sunlight, shade, and darkness, making them easily one of the best 1911 sights.